A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Discussion

-Various machine-learning algorithms have been tested by other authors to identify YSOs on a statistical basis using large-sky surveys.
-For example, SVM algorithm used in our analysis has been adopted to an all-sky selection of YSOs from the AllWISE catalogue leading to the identification of more than 90\% YSOs from older catalogues \citep{marton2016}.
-Additional algorithms e.g., Random Forests and Neural Networks, were used to refine earlier identifications and benefit from distances from the Gaia DR2 catalog \citep{marton2019}.
+Various machine learning algorithms have been tested by other authors to identify YSOs on a statistical basis using large-sky surveys.
+For example, the SVM algorithm used in our analysis has been adopted to an all-sky selection of YSOs from the AllWISE catalog leading to the identification of more than 90\% YSOs from older catalogs \citep{marton2016}.
+Additional algorithms such as random forests and neural networks were used to refine earlier identifications and benefit from distances from the Gaia DR2 catalog \citep{marton2019}.
 As a result, 1 129 295 YSO candidates have been identified in the entire sky, including 889 in the IRAS 22147 region alone (assuming probability above 0.6 and the matching radius of 2'').
 Thus, the results do not seem to be sufficiently selective, which is further evidenced by a significant number of sources at high latitudes.

 A recent study of Herbig Ae/Be and classical Be stars with algorithms using neural networks provides more realistic results, likely due to narrowing down the source characteristics and more extended source information \citep{vioque2020}.
-Certainly, less evolved, Class 0/I sources form the largest challenge for such studies given the relatively poor angular resolution of mid- and far-IR data.
-Thus, a combined analysis of machine learning algorithms with standard methods involving color-color diagrams, dust and gas emission, and CO distances are the most optimal alternative to spectroscopic surveys.
+Certainly, less evolved, Class 0 or I sources form the largest challenge for such studies given the relatively poor angular resolution of mid- and far-IR data.
+Thus, a combined analysis of machine learning algorithms with standard methods involving color-color diagrams, dust and gas emission, and CO distances are the most optimal alternatives to spectroscopic surveys.